A new series of 3D CFTs with $\mathrm{Sp}(N)$ global symmetry on fuzzy sphere

 Semi-classically, all three theories describe phase transitions of topological orders, where the $\Sp(N)$ singlet mass of bosons or fermions is the tuning operator for the transition.
 Specifically, $\Sp(M)_1+N\phi$ describes the transition between the $\Sp(M)_1$ Chern-Simons theory and the symmetry breaking phase; $\Sp(N-M)_{-1}+N\phi$ describes the transition between the $\Sp(N-M)_{-1}$ Chern-Simons theory and the symmetry breaking phase; $\SU(2)_{N/2-M}+N\psi$ describes the transition between the $\Sp(M)_1$ and $\Sp(N-M)_{-1}$ Chern-Simons theories~(Fig.~\ref{fig:pt_illus}).
 For the case of $N=2M$, $\SU(2)_{N/2-M}+N\psi$ describes a stable critical phase rather than a phase transition because it has an extra parity symmetry that forbids the fermion mass term.
 We also note that $\Sp(1)_1 \cong \SU(2)_1$ is the familiar $\nu=1/2$ bosonic Laughlin state (semion topological order), while $\Sp(M)_1$ for $M>1$ corresponds to non-Abelian topological orders.
 In particular, $\Sp(2)_1$ and $\Sp(3)_1$ contain Ising anyon and Fibonacci anyon, respectively.

 Interestingly, our numerical data do not align well with the semi-classical expectation of any of the three candidate theories.
 In particular, the lowest singlet in Table~\ref{tbl:spec} is very close to $3$, which is in strong contrast to the semi-classical expectation that all three theories will have a relevant singlet (\textit{i.e.}, mass term) with scaling dimension $\Delta\approx 2$, serving as a tuning operator for the phase transition.
-Indeed, because of the almost marginal lowest singlet, we cannot determine whether our discovered CFTs describe a phase transition or a stable conformal phase.
-This may be determined by a more careful analysis by conformal perturbation theory~\cite{Lao2023Perturbation}.
+Indeed, because of the almost marginal lowest singlet, it is difficult to determine whether our discovered CFTs describe a phase transition or a stable conformal phase.
+Some finite-size scaling results away from the conformal fixed point is given in Appendix~\ref{app:pt}.
+Clearer evidence requires a more careful analysis by conformal perturbation theory~\cite{Lao2023Perturbation}.
 Moreover, all three candidate theories are proximate to topological orders, but we have not found any clear signature of topological order in our phase diagram at accessible system sizes, including chiral edge modes and topological degeneracy on the torus.
 However, we remark that these tensions do not necessarily mean that our discovered CFTs are not one of the three Chern-Simons-matter theories, since the semi-classical expectations may not be valid at small $N$ and $M$ we are studying here.

 \emph{Discussion.} --- We have presented clear evidence for the emergence of a series of CFTs in the $\Sp(N)$ Grassmannian WZW-NL$\sigma$M on the fuzzy sphere.
 The phase diagram of our $\Sp(N)$ model can contain a wealth of CFT candidates, including three different critical non-Abelian Chern-Simons-matter theories.
 It will be interesting to determine if our discovered CFTs are one of the three Chern-Simons-matter theories, and to explore a larger phase diagram to find all the three Chern-Simons-matter theories in the model.
 It is also intriguing to explore the topological orders in the model, particularly since most of the candidate topological orders will be non-Abelian.
 In addition to the bulk properties, it is also appealing to study the conformal defects and boundaries of these CFTs and explore the consequences of the anomalies.
 At last, extending our study to other NL$\sigma$M~\cite{Komargodski2018QCD,Read1989SpinPeierlsB,Xu2013NLSM,Zou2021Stiefel,Bi2016Stable} may lead to many fruitful results with important applications to quantum criticality and critical spin liquid.